AI Assistant Generates Business Logic Code

 deepseek-chat

-- API Key: e.g.,
+- API key: e.g.,

 sk-xxxxxx

-- Working Directory: e.g.,
+- Working directory: e.g.,

 /home/gopher/project/user

-- Click the Generate Code button, as shown in the figure below:
+Click Generate Code, as shown below:

-Generate Code Example Equivalent Command
+Equivalent CLI Command

 sponge assistant generate --type=deepseek --model=deepseek-chat --api-key=sk-xxxxxx --dir=/home/gopher/project/user